emily-longman/Nucella_can_Seascape/README.md

 01_run_glms_abiotic:

-- 01_chunks_pt1.txt - Interactive session to make list of scaffold names of genome
+- 01_chunks_pt1.txt - Interactive session to make a list of the scaffold names present in the genome.
-- 01_chunks_pt2.R - Create guide file of scaffold chunks for GLMs.
+- 01_chunks_pt2.R - Create a guide file, which chunks the list of scaffold names.
-- 02_glms_bio-oracle_launch.sh and 02_glms_bio-oracle.R - Use GLMs to assess associations between allele frequencies and abiotic [Bio-Oracle](https://www.bio-oracle.org/) variables.
+- 02_glms_bio-oracle_launch.sh and 02_glms_bio-oracle.R - Use GLMs to assess associations between allele frequencies (chunked based on the scaffold lists created in the previous scripts) and abiotic [Bio-Oracle](https://www.bio-oracle.org/) variables
-- 03_extract_glms.R and 03_extract_glms_launch.R - For the GLM output extract the data for each abiotic variable.
+- 03_extract_glms.R and 03_extract_glms_launch.R - Extract the data for each abiotic variable from the GLM outputs.
 - 04_merge_glms.R and 04_merge_glms_launch.R - Merge all of the GLM outputs for each abiotic variable.

 01_run_glms_biotic:

 - 01_MARINe

-    - 01_glms_MARINe_launch.sh and 01_glms_MARINe_*.R - Use GLMs to assess associations between allele frequencies and biotic [MARINe](https://marine.ucsc.edu/) variables.
-For efficiency, there are 5 R scripts, one that permforms GLMs with the real data and four scripts that peforms GLMs with the permuted variables.
-Note, the different walltime for the real data versus permutations.
+    - 01_glms_MARINe_launch.sh and 01_glms_MARINe_*.R - Use GLMs to assess associations between allele frequencies (chunked based on the scaffold guide file) and biotic [MARINe](https://marine.ucsc.edu/) variables.
+For efficiency, there are 5 R scripts, one that performs GLMs with the real ecological variables and four scripts that performs GLMs with the permuted variables.
+Note the different walltime for the real data versus permutations.
-    - 02_extract_glms.R and 02_extract_glms_launch.R - For the GLM output extract the data for each MARINe variable.
+    - 02_extract_glms.R and 02_extract_glms_launch.R - Extract the data for each MARINe variable from the GLM outputs.
     - 03_merge_glms.R and 03_merge_glms_launch.R - Merge all of the GLM outputs for each MARINe variable.

 - 02_Mcali

-    - 01_glms_Mcali_launch.sh and 01_glms_Mcali_*.R - Use GLMs to assess associations between allele frequencies and biotic mussel morphology variables.
-For efficiency, there are 5 R scripts, one that permforms GLMs with the real data and four scripts that peforms GLMs with the permuted variables.
-Note, the different walltime for the real data versus permutations.
+    - 01_glms_Mcali_launch.sh and 01_glms_Mcali_*.R - Use GLMs to assess associations between allele frequencies (chunked based on the scaffold guide file) and the mussel morphology variables.
+For efficiency, there are 5 R scripts, one that performs GLMs with the real data and four scripts that performs GLMs with the permuted variables.
+Note the different walltime for the real data versus permutations.
-    - 02_extract_glms.R and 02_extract_glms_launch.R - For the GLM output extract the data for each mussel morphology variable.
+    - 02_extract_glms.R and 02_extract_glms_launch.R - Extract the data for each mussel morphology variable from the GLM outputs.
     - 03_merge_glms.R and 03_merge_glms_launch.R - Merge all of the GLM outputs for each mussel morphology variable.

 02_model_enrichment:

-- 01_filt_glms_launch.sh and 01_filt_glm.R - For all of the ecological variables, filter the data so only the SNPs in the poolobject rather than the entire VCF.
+- 01_filt_glms_launch.sh and 01_filt_glm.R - For all of the ecological variables, filter the data to the ~8M SNP list present in the poolobject.
 - 02_model_enrichment_launch.sh and 02_model_enrichment.R - For each variable, summarize the permutations and perform model enrichment.
 - 03_graph_glms.R - Graph the GLM results.